g1776/TopDownWorld/README.md

 ## Contributing

-Please use Prettier with the default settings to format your code.
+Please use Prettier with the default settings to format your code before submitting a pull request.

 ## Improvements from the original series